Non-linear microlocal cut-off functors: K unneth formula

 Here, we present some computations of Lurie tensor products, which generalize the result of \cite[Theorem 1.2]{Kuo-Li-Duality2024}, where an isotropic condition is needed.
 We take manifolds $N, M$, conic closed sets $Z\subset T^*M$ and $X\subset T^*N$, and we set $U=T^*M\setminus Z$ and $V=T^*N\setminus X$.

 To start with, we recall that $\cC\in \PrSt$ is dualizable if it is a dualizable object with respect to the symmetric monoidal structure defined by the Lurie tensor product, and its dual is denoted by $\cC^\vee$.
-Efimov proves the following important fact we need to use: for dualizable category $\cC$, the functor $\cC \otimes -$ is preserve fully-faithfulness \cite[Theorem 2.2]{Efimov-K-theory}.
 Then we recall that: \begin{Lemma}[{\cite[Remark 3.7]{Hochschild-Kuo-Shende-Zhang}}]The category $\Sh_Z(M)$ is dualizable with dual $\Sh_{-Z}(M)$.
-The category $\Sh(M;U)$ is dualizable with the dual $\Sh(M;-U)$. \end{Lemma}
+The category $\Sh(M;U)$ is dualizable with the dual $\Sh(M;-U)$. \end{Lemma} \begin{RMK}In fact, \autoref{prop: refletive} is enough to guarantee that $\Sh_Z(M)$ and $\Sh(M;U)$ are dualizable as stable linear categories (c.f. \cite[Proposition 1.17.]{Efimov-K-theory}), and local rigidity of $\bfk$ ensure that the dual is actually a $\bfk$-linear dual \cite[Proposition 4.3.3]{Fake_sheaves_on_mfd}.
+The natural of the lemma here is that we identify the dual of $\Sh_Z(M)$ and $\Sh(M;U)$. \end{RMK}

 \begin{RMK}In the following propositions, the box tensor $\boxtimes$ of kernels should be understood after identifying $(N\times M)^2\simeq N^2 \times M^2$ via $((n_1,m_1),(n_2,m_2)) \mapsto (n_1,n_2,m_1,m_2)$. \end{RMK}